Lifestyle

 Do dogs view humans as part of their pack?

 Dogs know we are not dogs.
-While they are social animals who bond deeply with us, they do not view us as conspecific competitors for a place in a wolf pack.
-The relationship between a dog and their human is better described as an interspecies partnership or attachment bond, similar to that between a parent and child.
+While they are social animals who bond deeply with us, they do not appear to treat us as canine competitors for a place in a wolf pack.
+The relationship between a dog and their human is better described as an interspecies bond built around attachment, learning, routine, and access to resources.

-The American Veterinary Society of Animal Behavior (AVSAB) states clearly that dominance is not a personality trait but a description of a relationship over resources.
-Your dog jumping on the sofa isn't a coup d'état; it’s simply because the sofa is comfortable.
-They pull on the lead because they walk faster than us, not because they are leading the hunt.
+The American Veterinary Society of Animal Behavior (AVSAB) states clearly that dominance is not a personality trait, but a description of a relationship over resources.
+Your dog jumping on the sofa is not a coup d'état; it is usually because the sofa is comfortable.
+They pull on the lead because they walk faster than we do, not because they are leading the hunt.

-Key Takeaway: Dogs understand we are a different species and are generally motivated by resources and comfort, not a desire for social rank.
+Key Takeaway: Dogs are generally motivated by comfort, habit, reinforcement, and emotional state, not a desire to outrank their owners.

 What is the modern alternative to pack leader theory?

-The modern, veterinary-approved alternative is Positive Reinforcement (often called R+ training).
+The modern, veterinary-supported alternative is positive reinforcement training.
 This method focuses on rewarding desired behaviours rather than punishing unwanted ones.
-It relies on the simple principle that behaviours which are rewarded are likely to be repeated.
+It relies on the simple principle that behaviours which are rewarded are more likely to be repeated.

 Instead of forcing a dog to submit, we teach them to make good choices.
-For example, rather than kneeing a dog that jumps up (a dominance technique), we reward the dog only when its four paws are on the floor.
+For example, rather than kneeing a dog that jumps up, we reward the dog only when all four paws are on the floor.

-This creates a dog who wants to listen because it is rewarding, not because they are afraid of the consequences.
-This approach builds a bond of trust and is widely supported by the Association of Professional Dog Trainers (UK).
+This creates a dog who wants to listen because it is rewarding, not because they are afraid of what will happen if they get it wrong.
+This approach builds trust and is consistent with the standards promoted by the Association of Pet Dog Trainers UK.

-Key Takeaway: Positive reinforcement builds a cooperative relationship based on trust and clear communication, rather than fear and intimidation.
+Key Takeaway: Positive reinforcement helps build a cooperative relationship based on trust and clear communication rather than intimidation.

 How does anxiety mimic dominance behaviours?

-Many behaviours labelled as "dominant" are actually rooted in anxiety or physical discomfort.
-A dog that barks at guests or guards toys is rarely asserting authority; they are usually displaying insecurity.
-This is where the gut-brain axis becomes incredibly relevant.
+Many behaviours labelled as dominant are actually rooted in anxiety, frustration, or physical discomfort.
+A dog that barks at guests or guards toys is rarely asserting authority; they are more often displaying insecurity or distress.
+This is where the gut-brain axis becomes relevant.

-In the clinic, when I see a "naughty" or "dominant" dog, I often look at their digestive health.
-Supporting their microbiome can sometimes be a key part of the behavioural solution, as discussed in our guide on probiotics for dog anxiety.
+In the clinic, when I see a so-called naughty or dominant dog, I often look at their digestive health as part of the bigger picture.
+Supporting the microbiome can sometimes be one useful part of a behavioural plan, as discussed in our guide on probiotics for dog anxiety.

 Can nutrition support behaviour modification?

-When clients ask me for the best way to calm a reactive dog, I tell them to look beyond just training treats.
-Many popular calming aids on the UK market are incomplete, offering only simple herbal sedatives.
+When clients ask me for the best way to support a reactive dog, I tell them to look beyond training treats alone.
+Many calming products on the UK market are very narrow in scope, offering only one type of ingredient.

-In my clinical experience, this approach fails to address the biological roots of behaviour, such as inflammation or gut dysbiosis.
-This is precisely why I formulated Juno's vet-developed all-in-one supplement to provide a complete solution.
+In my clinical experience, that approach often fails to address the wider biological drivers of behaviour, such as gut imbalance or chronic low-level discomfort.
+This is one reason I formulated Juno's vet-developed all-in-one supplement as a broader support option.

-A dog in pain or with poor gut health will have a shorter fuse.
-By combining calming ingredients like Lemon Balm with robust gut support, we create a physiological state where dogs are more receptive to positive training.
+A dog in pain, or a dog with unsettled digestion, may have a shorter fuse.
+By combining calming support with robust gut health support, we may help create a physiological baseline that makes dogs more receptive to positive training.
+That said, supplements are not a cure for behavioural issues and work best alongside good handling, training, and where needed, professional behaviour support.

-Understanding how gut health affects mood is often the missing link in resolving complex behaviour cases.
+Understanding how gut health affects mood can sometimes be an important missing piece in more complex cases.

 How do I establish boundaries without intimidation?

-Abandoning the "pack leader" mentality does not mean you become a pushover.
+Abandoning the pack leader mentality does not mean becoming a pushover.
 Dogs thrive on routine and clear boundaries, but these can be established kindly.
-This is often referred to as "benevolent leadership" or "parenting" rather than dominance.
+Many trainers now talk more about calm, consistent leadership or parenting rather than dominance.

 Control the resources, not the dog: You control access to food, toys, and walks.
-Ask your dog to perform a simple cue (like "sit") before getting what they want.
-This is often called "Nothing in Life is Free" or "Say Please" training.
-It teaches the dog that polite behaviour unlocks the world, without you ever needing to raise your voice.
-For older dogs who may be set in their ways, consistent, gentle boundaries are key - see our tips on senior dog care for more.
+Ask your dog to perform a simple cue like "sit" before getting what they want.
+This is often called "say please" training.
+It teaches the dog that polite behaviour unlocks good things, without you ever needing to raise your voice.
+For older dogs who may be more set in their routines, consistent and gentle boundaries are especially important - see our tips on senior dog care for more.

 Does my dog think he is the alpha if he sits on me?

-No, sitting on you is usually a sign of affection, a desire for warmth, or resource guarding of you (the owner).
-It is rarely an attempt to physically dominate you.
-If the behaviour is annoying, simply stand up or reward them for settling on their own bed.
+No, sitting on you is usually a sign of affection, warmth-seeking, or closeness.
+In some cases it can overlap with guarding behaviour around the owner, but it is rarely an attempt to dominate you.
+If the behaviour is annoying, simply stand up or reward them for settling elsewhere.

 Is the alpha roll a good way to discipline a dog?